t348575/energy-benchmark/sensors/sysinfo/README.md

 * Memory used by benchmark applicatoin

 ## Configuration
-To use sysinfo, add `Sysinfo` to the `sensors` list in your configuration yaml, then add the config to `sensor_args`.
+To use sysinfo, add `Sysinfo` to the `sensors` list in your configuration yaml, and specify the data collection interval.

-**NOTE**: Sysinfo data collection can be CPU intensive, so intervals of less than 10ms is not recommended.
+**NOTE**: Sysinfo data collection can be CPU intensive, so intervals of less than 10ms are not recommended.
 ```
+sensors:
+  - sensor: Sysinfo
+    args:
-- type: SysinfoConfig
+      type: SysinfoConfig
       interval: 10 # data collection frequency in milliseconds
 ```